Hunter Education Instructor Advisory Committee

 2. What qualifies you to be a member?

-The Instructor Advisory Committee (IAC) represents all certified Hunter Education Instructors statewide and advises the Washington Department of Fish and Wildlife (department) on issues and opportunities affecting instructors, instructor applicants, students, and the Hunter Education Division.
+The Instructor Advisory Committee (IAC) represents all certified Hunter Education Instructors statewide and advises the Washington Department of Fish and Wildlife (department) on issues and opportunities affecting instructors, instructor applicants, students, and the Hunter Education Section.

 At the Washington Department of Fish and Wildlife, we celebrate diverse individuals who bring a wide range of perspectives.
 All are welcome to participate in our processes regardless of race, color, sex, age, national origin, religion, sexual orientation, gender identity and/or expression, status as a veteran, and basis of disability.